 If you’ve been looking for a simple but flavorful way to create ranch dressing at home with no dairy and no eggs, I’ve got you covered.
 Try this recipe that’s full of dried herbs (many you probably have in your pantry already!), vegan mayo, full fat coconut milk, and apple cider vinegar.

 For a dairy-free ranch dressing without the mayo, try this avocado based dressing.
-This recipe uses avocados, unsweetened almond milk, fresh parsley, cilantro, and chives, fresh lime juice, and a few other pantry staples for a delicious and healthy homemade dressing.
+This recipe uses avocados, unsweetened almond milk, fresh parsley, cilantro, and chives, fresh lime juice, and a few other pantry staples for a delicious and healthy homemade dressing with a creamy texture.

 Try this Caesar vinaigrette for a dairy-free take on this classic dressing.
 This recipe has lemon juice, olive oil, fresh garlic, anchovy paste, dijon mustard, salt, and pepper.